FAQ For College Credit Courses

 The Online Program has replaced the Church Leadership Training Institute (CLTI) at PBC.
 Our Online Program is a better representation of our on-campus curriculum as students gain access to the same lectures, books and assignments as campus students.

-Students the previously ‘completed’ CLTI courses can transfer CLTI credits directly to Portland Bible College.
-CLTI courses still ‘in progress’ were phased out over a four year period and are no longer accepted If you have questions or want to transfer your CLTI credits over to PBC, please contact the CLTI office at firstname.lastname@example.org and request that your transcript be transferred to PBC.
+Students that previously ‘completed’ CLTI courses can transfer CLTI credits directly to Portland Bible College.
+CLTI courses still ‘in progress’ were phased out over a four year period and are no longer accepted.
+If you have questions or want to transfer your CLTI credits over to PBC, please email us at firstname.lastname@example.org and request that your transcript be transferred to PBC.
 Students must complete the application process and get accepted directly to PBC.

 Can I download the course content?